paquiteau/snake-fmri/README.md

 ```

 # Documentation
-The documentation is available at https://snake-fmri.readthedocs.io/en/latest/, our [preprint](XXXX) describe also the framework in details.
+The documentation is available at https://paquiteau.github.io/snake-fmri/, our [preprint (TBA)](XXXX) describe also the framework in details.

-Don't hesitate to also check the [examples gallery](XXXXX) .
+Don't hesitate to also check the [examples gallery (TBA)](https://paquiteau.github.io/snake-fmri).

 # Running simulation and benchmarks
 ## Available commands